strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 | `tsconfig.json` file                      | Manages TypeScript compilation for the server.              | application root |
 | `tsconfig.json` file                      | Manages TypeScript compilation for the admin panel.         | `./src/admin/`   |

 Starting the development environment for a TypeScript-enabled project requires building the admin panel prior to starting the server.
 In development mode, the application source code is compiled to the `./dist/build` directory and recompiled with each change in the Content-type Builder.
-To start the application run the following commands:
+To start the application run the following commands in the application root directory:

 <code-group>